- views

 Adding a few dense layers with ReLU activation and Dropout is a popular and simple way to fine tune foundation models for specific tasks.
 A single hidden layer with 64 units, plus a single output neuron for regression achieves 0.10 MAE and 0.86 R^2 score.
 This is slightly worse than the KNN approach.

-For benchmarking pusposes, I used k-correct 5.1.2, a tool that estimates K-corrections based on galaxy photometry rather than spectra.
-While this method is less accurate, it is the standard approach when spectra are unavailable, making it an ideal baseline for comparison with the ML model's predictions I am presenting.
+For benchmarking pusposes, I used k-correct 5.1.2, a tool that estimates K-corrections based on galaxy photometry and is the standard approach when spectra are unavailable.
+Checkout the repo to see how these estimations were generated.